 Health History

-Any pre-existing conditions at the time of enrolment will be excluded from cover.
-For Maine Coons, this is especially relevant for heart conditions, hip dysplasia, and kidney issues.
+Pre-existing conditions are excluded.
+For Maine Coons, heart conditions, hip problems, and muscle disorders are especially relevant.
 Getting cover before issues develop is worth considering.

 📍